ClemensX/ShadedPath12/README.md

 * **-disableDX11Debug** Used on systems that don't have DX11 Debug enabled.
 (Rarely used.)

 # Sample Apps
+* **TouchOdyssey** Touch demo: Select the right spinning controller by pointing at with your right palm.
+You will hear sound and see a brighter light if selected ok.
+Once it is selected it will begin moving towards you until it reaches its final position, indicated by the ghost image in front of you.
+Once the controller is at its final position you can attach it to your hand by moving the right hand close enough.
+Full demo with music and sound effects.
+* **Avatar**       Allows testing and/or downloading avatar assets, including hand/controller assets.
 * **Logo**         The ShadedPath Logo as 3D text with some flying lights
 * **HangOn**       Uses mass rendering API to draw lots of meteors.
 Mars approaching, sound enabled
 * **Soundtest**    Show use of background music and directional sound of 3D objects